-- 3.37 The letter also indicated that there is a significant accumulation of reserves held by Integration Authorities on behalf of ADP's.
-These will be netted off against the first allocation for 2022 / 23 in order to avoid any future build up being carried forward into future financial years. - 3.38 Reserves will be monitored on a twice-yearly through financial returns with the intention of tapering the final allocation to match forecast spend, taking into account any slippage that may arise. - 3.39 Inverclyde ADP has investment plans underway utilising reserves.
+- 3.37 The letter also indicated that there is a significant accumulation of reserves held by Integration Authorities on behalf of Alcohol and Drug Partnerships.
+These will be netted off against the first allocation for 2022 / 23 in order to avoid any future build up being carried forward into future financial years. - 3.38 Reserves will be monitored on a twice-yearly through financial returns with the intention of tapering the final allocation to match forecast spend, taking into account any slippage that may arise. - 3.39 Inverclyde Alcohol and Drug Partnership has investment plans underway utilising reserves.
 These will be finalised as a matter of urgency.

-3.40 ADP Annual Report 2021 / 2022
+3.40 Alcohol and Drug Partnership Annual Report 2021 / 2022

-- 3.41 ADP's are required to submit an Annual Report to Scottish Government.
+- 3.41 Alcohol and Drug Partnerships are required to submit an Annual Report to Scottish Government.
 The template is designed to reflect progress on Rights, Respect and Recovery and Alcohol Framework and various questions have been included this year to also reflect on national mission priorities.
-A copy of the report is included in paragraph 8 Background Papers. - 3.42 The report is separated into key sections including: - Education and Prevention - Treatment and Recovery - · Getting it Right for children, Young People and Families - Public Health Approach to Justice and - Financial Framework - 3.43 The report demonstrates a strengthening of partnership working and collaboration.
-It is also encouraging that people with lived experience and family members are increasingly involved in the very warp and weft of ADP developments.
-We aim to formalise this further over the coming year to ensure the voice of people is central in all aspects of ADP activity. - 3.44 There is also evidence of creating stepping stones to equip people to move on, including volunteering opportunities, peer mentoring and supporting people into employment.
+A copy of the report is included as appendix 1. - 3.42 The report is separated into key sections including: - Education and Prevention - Treatment and Recovery - · Getting it Right for children, Young People and Families - · Public Health Approach to Justice and - Financial Framework - 3.43 The report demonstrates a strengthening of partnership working and collaboration.
+It is also encouraging that people with lived experience and family members are increasingly involved in the very warp and weft of Alcohol and Drug Partnership developments.
+We aim to formalise this further over the coming year to ensure the voice of people is central in all aspects Alcohol and Drug Partnerships of activity. - 3.44 There is also evidence of creating stepping stones to equip people to move on, including volunteering opportunities, peer mentoring and supporting people into employment.
 Several people have gained employment over the last year, including to peer support / peer navigator type role. - 3.45 The opening of the Recovery Hub has been very positive and has made recovery more visible in our community.
 This also links to the steps we have taken in addressing stigma and demonstrating compassion and kindness. - 3.46 Considerable progress has been made in adopting a public health approach to justice at all stages of the justice journey.
 We look forward to reporting the impact these steps make in people's lives in future reports.

-3.47 Revised ADP Committee Terms of Reference
+3.47 Revised Alcohol and Drug Partnership Committee Terms of Reference

-- 3.48 It has been necessary to revise the ADP Committee Terms of Reference, both to reflect national and local changes. - 3.49 At a national level, due the pandemic, the New Partnership Delivery Framework for ADPs (2019)6 was delayed in being fully embedded.
-In addition the Medication Assisted Treatment Standards (2021)7 and the National Mission on Drug Deaths Plan 2022-2026 (2022)8 include additional priorities and reporting.
+- 3.48 It has been necessary to revise the Alcohol and Drug Partnership Committee Terms of Reference, both to reflect national and local changes. - 3.49 At a national level, due the pandemic, the New Partnership Delivery Framework for Alcohol and Drug Partnerships (2019)6 was delayed in being fully embedded.
+In addition the Medication Assisted Treatment Standards (2021)7 and the National Mission on Drug Deaths Plan 2022-2026 (2022)8 include additional priorities and reporting. - 3.50 At a local level it was agreed to appoint an independent chairperson who commenced in 2021. - 3.51 There are no changes with respect to governance being with the Integration Joint Board.
+The Scottish Government direction that Alcohol and Drug Partnership funding and functions are to be delegated to Integration Authorities was notified to Alcohol and Drug Partnerships in the Scottish Government Funding Letter (January 2017).